 The Artist Couple

-On the evening of December 12 and early morning of December 13 there was the spectacular Gemini meteor shower.
+On the evening of December 12 and early morning of December 13, the Texas sky lit up with a spectacular Gemini meteor shower.
 This is said to be one of the best meteor showers of the year.
 Because of this, and the fact that we spend way too much time in our (somewhat) boring apartment, we decided to go camping at Pedernales Falls State Park.

 This was Topher and my first time really sitting down and watching a meteor shower, and it was magical.
 This was also our first time camping in Texas (definitely beats winter camping in Wisconsin.)
 We didn't see any crazy colored meteors, just the usual whites and yellows, but you can't complain about the hundreds of shooting stars we did see in only a few hours.
 Sadly, we only had my camera (Nikon D5100), which to our surprise wouldn't take any photographs of the night sky.
 We had planned to shoot some long exposures but even on manual mode, with the correct setting it wouldn't allow us to take any photographs and insisted it was "too dark."
 The latest of only a few letdowns about this camera (I think it's time for an upgrade.)